All in the Family: Multi-generation Vacation Itinerary

 Grandparents and Kids

 Time with your grandkids, or even nieces and nephews, is such a special treat.
 There is plenty to do to keep everyone occupied and happy.
 Start with some fun nostalgic activities, like taking a ride on the authentic Electric Streetcar.
 Kenosha has an entire fleet of streetcars which make a two mile loop around the lakefront.
 You can be dropped off at the Dinosaur Discovery Museum where you will find the Nation’s largest collection of meat-eating theropods!
 Won’t the rest of your group be impressed with what you have all learned about the connection between dinosaurs and modern-day birds!
 And yes, there is a T-Rex!
 For lunch, enjoy an old fashioned drive-in diner with classic burgers, shakes, and homemade root beer.
 You can choose between The Spot Drive-In and Big-Star Drive-In.
-Of course you’ll want to get special treats, so shopping at Duck Duck Goose for games and toys is a must, or maybe a stop at Inner Child Comics & Collectibles is more the kids’ style.
+Of course you’ll want to get special treats, so stop by Inner Child Comics & Collectibles.
 Wrap up the afternoon with an ice cream cone at Scoops Ice Cream & Candy or some specialty popcorns from Sandy’s Popper.
 You’ll win the award for best family member with ease!